Get free ebooK with 50 must do coding Question for Product Based Companies solved

-Arrays are a data structure that allows for the storage and manipulation of a collection of values of the same data type.
-They provide efficient access to and modification of elements using index-based addressing.
-So, they have a fixed size once created, can require more memory, and insertion/deletion of elements can be inefficient.
+Arrays serve as a data structure designed for the storage and manipulation of a set of values that share the same data type.
+They offer a means for efficient access and alteration of elements via index-based addressing.
+However, it’s important to note that arrays possess a predetermined size upon creation, which can result in increased memory usage and less efficient insertion and deletion of elements.

 What is Array in Data Structure?